 Donor Acknowledgment Letter Requirement

 All scholarship recipients are required to send formal donor acknowledgment letters for each donor who is associated with any awarded scholarship.
-Recipients must mail each signed letter to the donor and upload a signed copy with your UT EID to the Texas Law Academic Works Scholarship System along with proof of mailing.
-Guidelines on this process will be disclosed within the Texas Law Academic Works Scholarship System.
-If recipients do not complete the donor acknowledgment letter(s) by November 1, scholarships will be canceled and funds forfeited for the year.
+If recipients do not complete the donor acknowledgment letter(s) as required, scholarships will be canceled and funds forfeited for the year.

 Quantity of Work Requirement

 To retain scholarship(s), a minimum course load of 10 semester hours is required of all scholarship recipients with 20 semester hours of credit or more; a minimum course load of 14 semester hours is required of all scholarship recipients with fewer than 20 semester hours of credit.
 A student may not take less than a minimum load without special permission from the Assistant Dean for Student Affairs and the Assistant Dean for Admissions and Financial Aid.
-The scholarship will renew provided that the recipient meets minimum performance standards and Satisfactory Academic Progress (as explained in the Law School catalog) and is on track to graduate within three years of his or her law school start date (or four years in the case of dual degree students).
+The scholarship will renew provided that the recipient meets minimum performance standards and Satisfactory Academic Progress and is on track to graduate within three years of their law school start date (or four years in the case of dual degree students).

-Scholarship funds can only apply to fall or spring semesters where scholarship recipients are paying UT-Austin tuition.
+Scholarship funds can only apply to fall or spring semesters where scholarship recipients are paying tuition at The University of Texas at Austin.
 For example, students may not retain their scholarship when visiting another law school or when completing an ad hoc study abroad program through another law school.

 Scholarship Repayment Policy